Bronze levels

 BRONZE MEDALLION

-The Bronze Medallion introduces the four basic components of lifesaving: judgement, knowledge, skills and physical fitness.
-You will learn defense, release, tow and carry techniques to be prepared to save conscious and unconscious victims in situations that are increasingly risky.
-You will also improve your swimming technique and endurance.
+The Bronze Medallion award introduces the four basic components of lifesaving: judgment, knowledge, skill, and fitness.
+You will learn towing, carrying, defending, and disengaging techniques to be prepared to rescue conscious and unconscious victims in increasingly dangerous situations.

 MINIMUM TIME RECOMMENDED :